deemoe404/NanoSite/README.md

   - The value after `id=` must match the `location` in `wwwroot/index.json` (e.g., `notes/day1.md`).
 - Link to a tab: `[About](?tab=about)`
   - The tab slug is usually the tab title in lowercase ASCII.
 If your title uses non‑Latin characters or you’re unsure, click the tab and copy the address bar URL.
-- Link to a section in a post: `[Jump to section](?id=my-first-post.md#my-section)`
+- Link to a section in a post: click the heading’s `#` icon to copy the correct URL (anchor IDs are auto-generated).
-  - Headings in posts become anchors automatically; use the link icon in the heading or copy the URL after clicking it.

 External links work as usual: `[My Site](https://example.com)`.